IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 * ./v2/ihec/cemt0007_h3k27me3.json

-IHEC tests can be run with:
+IHEC tests on Local mode can be run with:

 `./singularity_wrapper.sh ./v2/ihec/cemt0007_h3k4me3.json` and `./singularity_wrapper.sh ./v2/ihec/cemt0007_h3k27me3.json`

+Or using SLURM with:

+`./piperunner_ihec_slurm_singularity.sh ./v2/ihec/cemt0007_h3k4me3.json slurm_singularity h3k4me3_out` and `./piperunner_ihec_slurm_singularity.sh ./v2/ihec/cemt0007_h3k27me3.json slurm_singularity h3k27me3_out`

 The provided configuration files are for 75bp PET only.
 Standard configration files for SET and read lengths will be provided.
-Currently the only local mode is supported for singularity.
 The ENCODE documentation discusses other modes.

 To compute md5s of generated file, use `computemd5s.py <output_dir> <script_prefix>`.
 This will locate peak calls and bam files, and generate scripts to compute the md5s.
 Note the bam md5s are generated without teh bam header as that may contain full paths names.